Website privacy statement - relating to use of website and digital

 • Healthcare provider details and emergency contact details.

-(These notes are all kept separate from online session notes and stored in a locked cabinet).
+(These notes are all kept separate from online session notes and stored securely online).

 We collect the data from you personally, and from data that is collected automatically.
 We collect data when you contact us through our website, by email, by phone and other means.